Chances are that if you own a flat in Buckley you actually own a long leasehold interest over your property

-Leasehold residencies in Buckley with in excess of one hundred years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges merit it.
+Leasehold properties in Buckley with in excess of one hundred years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such circumstances there is often little to be gained by buying the freehold unless savings on ground rent and maintenance charges merit it.

 Lender | Requirement |